adarwoo/cyclo/README.md

 I have added the .brd and .sch which must PCB house will take.
 If you plan on making the PCB yourself - you will need a production method which can achieve at least 10mil tracks and isolation.
 A good CNC will do that.
-If you're ething, you need to know what you're doint.
+If you're etching, you absolutly need to know what you're doing.
+This is the top end of home made PCBs, but poeple with experience can do it.
 I personnaly still etch my PCB and also do PTH (Yes!).
 But I have a CNC for drilling, and a lot of chemicals like paladium... and 15 years experience doing it.